 This course has been designed for staff across government who are relatively new to working on climate change and want to gain an overview of the latest climate research, the impacts of climate change and policy responses in terms of both mitigation and adaptation.
-It is expected that participants will come from a range of different government departments as well as corporate and the NGO sectors, and that the diverse perspectives of participants will be useful for all attendees given that climate impacts are being felt across all sectors of our economy and society.
+It is expected that participants will come from a range of different government departments and that the diverse perspectives of participants will be useful for all attendees given that climate impacts are being felt across all sectors of our economy and society.
+The course is also useful for NGO and consultancy staff who are interested in learning more about climate change.